This is the script from a character created for the living history play about the ghosts of Southwest Austin.

 But like Ada BargsleyI have a mischievous side to me.
 You know I’m there a watching with you see a hawk around.
 My hawk friends still visit.
 Or if you get a whiff of fresh flowers or fresh tomatoes in the air.
 Or something might go a missing at the ball field.
 Just say “old Joe Tanner put it back!”
 And I just may…

-Joe Tanner’s father’s sister this poem is on her tombstone.
+Joe Tanner’s father’s sister has poem is on her tombstone.

 Shed not for her the bitter tear;